 Spiritual Highlights of France Tour 2020

 Join traditional Catholics on this budget-friendly tour through France after the annual 3-day Chartres Pilgrimage to see some of France’s most treasured shrines and places of pilgrimage.
-Journey with us through visually stunning regions to see and experience sites such as the famous Benedictine Abbey of Fontgombault, the tomb of St. Martin of Tours, the convent where St. Bernadette lived, the church where the Sacred Heart of Jesus appeared to St. Margaret Mary, and Ars to see where St. John Vianney lived, prayed, and worked many wonders.
+Journey with us through visually stunning regions to experience sites such as the well-known traditional Benedictine Abbey of Fontgombault, the tomb of St. Martin of Tours, the traditional Benedictine monastery of La Garde, the tomb of St. Thomas Aquinas, the castle of Carcassonne, and finally Lourdes, a world renowned pilgrimage destination of healing and miracles.
 You will be accompanied by fellow believers on a traditional Catholic tour designed to offer you the experience of a lifetime, a vacation that will stay with you forever.
 Daily Mass in the Extraordinary Form.

 FREQUENTLY ASKED QUESTIONS